We sponsor meetings and events for the public and League members

 |Date & Time||Place||Description|

-|Meetings will held in the Shelton Library conference room||LWV Board Meeting - Board meetings are held on the first Friday of each month.
+|Meetings will held in the Shelton Library conference room||LWV Board Meeting - Board meetings are held on the first Friday of each month from Sept. through June.
 All members are invited to attend the LWV Board Meetings.|

 11:30 am to 1:30 pm

 |Monthly meeting of LWV - 3rd Tuesday each month.
 Join us to discuss current governmental issues affecting local, state and national policies.|

 |Olympic College Library.
 Business meeting at 11:30 precedes the program which starts at 12:00||Prior and Upcoming Presentations and Discussion Topics at Monthly Meetings.

 The Mason County League of Women Voters will hold regular general meetings Sept to June on the third Tuesday of each month except December, 11:30 am - 1:30 pm in the library at Olympic College with topics of interest to the public.

 CURRENT YEAR Fall 2018-Spring 2019November 20 Meeting Karen Fraser will speak about what the Legislature Can't Do and answer your questions.
 For more info, Click here